An Infamous Army: The novel

-Heyer’s original choice of title for her novel was "Forgive, Brave Dead", a phrase she found in Walter Scott's poem "The Field of Waterloo" (1815).
-Eventually, however, she preferred Wellington's own description of the mixed force of largely untried troops under his command as "an infamous army, very weak and ill equipped".
+Heyer's original choice of title for her novel was "Forgive, Brave Dead", a phrase she found in Walter Scott's poem "The Field of Waterloo" (1815).
+Eventually, however, she preferred Wellington's own description of the mixed force of largely untried troops under his command as "an infamous army, very weak and ill-equipped".
 These were just two by-products of her diligent research into the historical background of the period up to and including the Battle of Waterloo.
 Among her files were to be found, in addition to notes on her reading, sketches of uniforms and hand-drawn maps, one of which was eventually used by Heinemann as the endpaper to the first edition.

 The treatment of Wellington in the novel is not only modelled on contemporary reports; in addition, his conversation is often taken directly from his own letters.
-Several others among the characters who make a brief appearance are also based on genuine historical figures, including the diarist Thomas Creevey, Peregrine Maitland and the young Lord Hay, who was a casualty of the battle.
+Several others among the characters who make a brief appearance are also based on genuine historical figures, including the diarist Thomas Creevey, Peregrine Maitland and the young Lord Hay, who was killed during the battle.
 Two other characters in the novel, Harry Smith and his young Spanish bride Juana, were discovered in Smith's autobiography, which Heyer also read as part of her preliminary research.
 But she also found there the idea for her later and equally painstaking novel, The Spanish Bride (1940).

-A further level of intertextuality in the novel results from the appearance there of characters to be met at earlier stages of their life in the series that begins with the story of Lord and Lady Avon: These Old Shades (1926), which is set in 1756; this was followed by The Devil's Cub (1932), set in 1780; and Regency Buck (1935), set in 1811-12.
-The last of these titles also features slightly younger versions of Lord Worth, Charles Audley and Peregrine Taverner.
+A further level of intertextuality in the novel results from the appearance of characters to be met at earlier stages of their life in the series that begins with the story of Justin and Léonie, Duke and Duchess of Avon: These Old Shades (1926), which is set in 1756; this was followed by Devil's Cub (1932): the story of their son Dominic and his future wife Mary Challoner, set in 1780; and Regency Buck (1935), set in 1811-12.
+The last of these titles also features slightly younger versions of Lord Worth, his future wife Judith Taverner, Charles Audley and Peregrine Taverner.

-Though An Infamous Army was a personal favourite of Heyer's, it sold less well than others in the series, although the sale of its serial rights to the Australian Women's Weekly was a sign of her growing popularity in the Antipodes.
-The prominent part that the battle of Waterloo plays in the novel also led to a renewal of interest on the 150th anniversary of the battle in 1965.
+Despite the fact that An Infamous Army was a personal favourite of Heyer's, it sold less well than others in the series, although the sale of its serial rights to the Australian Women's Weekly was a sign of her increasing popularity in the Antipodes.
+The prominent part played by the Battle of Waterloo in the novel also led to a renewal of interest on the 150th anniversary of the battle in 1965.
 There had been plans to base a film upon the novel for release then, although these were unrealised.
 However, there were reissues of the title in the US, Germany and Sweden, although in the UK Heinemann had allowed the novel to go out of print.
 This neglect so disgusted Heyer that she transferred her allegiance to Hodder and Stoughton, who republished An Infamous Army in 1966.